lrzieger/Conditioning-Model_Reproducibility/Readme.md

 - 3: Run IRT models
 - 4: Compute latent regression and plausible values
 - 5: Transform plausible values onto PISA scale
-- 6: Examples for analysing the plausible values
+- Afterwards the plausible can be analysed, we used the plausible values in combination with "PA12_weights.RData" and the package [intsvy](https://cran.r-project.org/web/packages/intsvy/intsvy.pdf) to account for the complex sampling.

 ## 3_Models